 *This is a collaborative post*

 Looking to visit Portugal?
-Here’s 5 reasons why you should.
+Here are 5 reasons why you should.

 Needing a break away from reality?
 Find out why Portugal is the perfect place for your next trip.
 Whether you’re looking for a city break or a week in the sun, you’ll find somewhere you love to stay.
 With great food, lovely people and a huge amount of beaches and history to mull over.
 You’ll be spoilt for things to do in the amazing cities of Portugal.
 Here are 5 reasons why you should visit Portugal.

-Portugal is known for having many beautiful cities including Lisbon which is the largest city in the country and of course, is one of the most well known cities in Portugal.
+Portugal is known for having many beautiful cities including Lisbon which is the largest city in the country and of course, is one of the most well-known cities in Portugal.
 Porto, Aveiro and Sintra are also top destinations to visit.
-If you’re looking for a place to stay in whilst in Portugal it’s worth deciding what you’re looking for first.
+If you’re looking for a place to stay whilst in Portugal it’s worth deciding what you’re looking for first.

 Each city is known for something special, Aveiro has a network of canals and has been referred to as the “Venice of Portugal”.
 Porto is full of bright colours, historic sites and for it’s port.
 It would be rude not to try the port which is on offer.
 Sintra is known for its fairytale-like buildings and castles.
 With Pena Palace being a place you must visit.

 Once you’ve decided on the city, then decide on accommodation and the time of year which you’re looking to go.
 For those looking to go after the summer holidays, the temperatures are decent in September and October too.
 Whether you’re looking to stay in a hotel or a Villa (which involves your own private pool), check out Villa Plus.